What is Hapkikwan

 Boris Krivokapic, jumping turning back kick.

 Hapkikwan (from Korean: hap – harmony, ki – inner power, energy, kwan - school) is modern, comprehensive martial art, founded in 1994. by Prof. Boris Krivokapic, Ph.D. who at that time had full 20 years of practicing various martial arts.
-Professor Krivokapic is one of leading experts in the the field of Public International Law and is grandmaster and master in several martial arts (he started practicing martial arts in 1974).
+Professor Krivokapic is one of leading experts in the the field of Public International Law and is grandmaster and grandmaster or master in several martial arts (he started practicing martial arts in 1974).

 Boris Krivokapic, 2018

-Although in the begining it represented more or less a school of Hapkido, during the years Hapkikwan has been developed and significantly changed.
+During the years Hapkikwan has been developed and significantly changed.
 Many compatible elements from other martial arts were built in it, as well as techniques and approaches from the tradition of Slavic peoples.
 Also, Hapkikwan is enriched by many new concepts, methods, tactics, techniques and drills which based on his big experience, invented Prof. Krivokapic himself.

 Hapkikwan is shaped in such a manner to produce complete fihgter, and in a wider sence, complete person.